MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/best-practices.md

    > ![Reduce triangles](media/reduce-triangles.PNG "Reduce triangles")

    A.	Native CAD 3D model<br>
-   B.	Reduced triangle count polygonal model with normal map<br>
+   B.	Reduced triangle-count polygonal model with normal map<br>
    C.	Optimized model with normal map

 ## Reduce draw calls

-- Draw calls refers to the number of graphical instructions per frame, which is the number of materials on screen.
-Reducing or consolidating materials on an object will help reduce draw calls.
+- *Draw calls* refers to the number of graphical instructions per frame, which is the number of materials on screen.
+Reducing or consolidating materials on an object helps reduce draw calls.

    > [!div class="mx-imgBorder"]
    > ![Reduce draw calls](media/reduce-draw-calls.PNG "Reduce draw calls")

-   *Consolidating multiple textures into a single texture reduces draw calls from 22 to 1 for this example*
+   *Consolidating multiple textures into a single texture reduces draw calls from 22 to 1 in this example.*

 - The most common runtime performance bottlenecks can usually be attributed to a large number of draw calls.

-- Create a [texture atlas](https://aka.ms/TextureAtlas) out of multiple materials and merge the meshes together to consolidate draw calls.
+- Create a [texture atlas](https://aka.ms/TextureAtlas) out of multiple materials, and merge the meshes together to consolidate draw calls.

 ## Reduce hierarchy complexity